 The first two require moderate physical fitness while the last is strenuous.

 Ireland’s first national park, Killarney National Park, remains a popular tourist destination for locals and tourists alike even today.

-There are several walking trails here, including Torc Waterfall, Ross Island, and Old Kenmare Road, but the Muckross Lake Loop Walk is one of the best.
+There are several walking trails here, including Torc Waterfall, Innisfallen Island, and Old Kenmare Road, but the Muckross Lake Loop Walk is one of the best.

 At 15 km, the trail will offer you 3-4 hours of spellbinding views of the lake and the Muckross Grounds.

 Located in the heart of Tralee, the 35-acre Tralee Town Park has much to see, from the stunning rose garden to the Garden of Senses.
 The walking trail around the town park is about 1.5 km and is ideal for a lazy stroll when you’re in the mood to enjoy beautiful landscapes dotted with flowers.

 It is a good place to pass a little bit of time when other people are shopping in town.